aocLEL/OII-Exercises/README.md

 ## Assumptions
 throughout this documentation we will refer to some **keywords** regarding the library.
 List these below:
 - ***Error Date object*** --> This object is a Date corrisponding to **1/01/1900**.
-It will be returned when the desired date is not considered valid or when certain operations are not possible on it. **Note that the format of an Error Date object is always `%d/%m/%Y %H:%M:%S`.
+It will be returned when the desired date is not considered valid or when certain operations are not possible on it.
 - **Limits of the library** --> this is not precisely a keyword but It's good immediately illustrate the limitations of the library in terms of date management.
 The minimum valid date is **1/01/1900 00:00:00** while the maximum valid date is, on 64bit Windows, **31/12/2999 23:59:59** while on other operating systems is **31/12/2037 23:59:59** due to the limitations of the time library and the lack of support for higher dates on unix like systems.
 I am not ruling out that an update to the library may arrive in the future that adds this support.